Specification and Verification of Side-channel Security for Open-source Processors via Leakage Contracts: Introduction

 \item Leakage contracts capture a processor's information leakage on top of its functional specification.
 Verifying contract satisfaction, thus, requires reasoning about both functional and security aspects, which goes against the separation of these two concerns.

 \item Even simple open-source processor designs have large and complex state spaces, which prohibit explicit enumeration or bounded model checking. \end{asparaitem}

-Our verification approach and its implementation \tool{} overcome these challenges based on the following contributions: \begin{asparaenum} \item We adapt the leakage contract framework from~\cite{contracts2021} to RTL processors, capturing instruction-level contracts and realistic cycle-level attacker models in a uniform framework. \item We introduce a decoupling theorem that separates security and functional correctness aspects for contract satisfaction. \item We develop a verification algorithm for checking the security aspects of contract satisfaction that employs inductive reasoning on relational abstractions to scale to realistic processor designs.\looseness=-1 \item We implement and experimentally evaluate our approach on three open-source RISC-V processors. \end{asparaenum} Next, we discuss these four contributions in more detail.
+Our verification approach and its implementation \tool{} overcome these challenges based on the following contributions: \begin{asparaenum} \item We adapt the leakage contract framework from~\cite{contracts2021} to RTL processor designs, capturing instruction-level contracts and realistic cycle-level attacker models in a single uniform framework. \item We introduce a decoupling theorem that separates security and functional correctness aspects for contract satisfaction. \item We develop a verification algorithm for checking the security aspects of contract satisfaction that employs inductive reasoning on relational abstractions to scale to realistic processor designs.\looseness=-1 \item We implement and experimentally evaluate our approach on three open-source RISC-V processors. \end{asparaenum} Next, we discuss these four contributions in more detail.

 \paragraph{Leakage contracts for RTL processors} We adapt the leakage contract framework from~\cite{contracts2021} for RTL processor designs (\Cref{sec:model}).
 This requires significant changes since the framework in \cite{contracts2021} builds on top of a simple sequential operational model of an out-of-order processor rather than on cycle-level RTL circuits.
-In a nutshell, we model both the leakage contract and the attacker as \emph{monitoring circuits} that output traces capturing the processor's \emph{intended leakage}, given by the contract, and its \emph{actual leakage}, given by the attacker.
-In this setting, a microarchitecture \emph{satisfies a contract} for a given attacker if the following holds: whenever two architectural states lead to executions that are distinguishable by the attacker circuit applied to the microarchitecture, then the two states should also lead to executions that are distinguishable by the contract circuit applied to the reference architectural model.
+In a nutshell, we model both the instruction-level leakage contract and the microarchitectural attacker as \emph{monitoring circuits}.
+These monitoring circuits generate {contract traces}, capturing the processor's \emph{intended leakage} at instruction level, and {attacker traces}, capturing its \emph{actual leakage} at microarchitectural level.
+In this setting, a microarchitecture \emph{satisfies a contract} for a given attacker if the following holds: whenever two architectural states yield different attacker traces, then the two states also yield different contract traces.